wjshamblin/Monk_Object_Detection/README.md

 ## What You Will Learn

-* How to load image detection data from Roboflow
+* How to load your custom image detection data from Roboflow
 * How to instatiate a pytorch EfficientDet model
 * How to train the EfficientDet model
 * How to use the model for quick inference